 Tēna Koutou e te whanau

-Te Paepae o Aotea will be a school of approximately 1100 students opening at the start of the 2023 school year.
-We are a co-educational state school catering for students for Year 7-15.
+Te Paepae o Aotea opened in February 2023 with approximately 1000 students.
+We are a co-educational state school catering for students in Year 7-15.
 Te Paepae o Aotea was formed in response to the closure of Hāwera High School and Hāwera Intermediate at the end of the 2022 school year.

 A school wide culturally responsive pedagogy builds a family-like context, in which restorative practice promotes a healthy community and maintains authentic relationships.